 “We saw Moses choose to decline the commission to speak to Pharaoh on his own; our model affirms that this is genuinely a choice on Moses’ part and allows for such choices.
 That makes it easier to understand God’s anger at Moses’ choice, since it is something Moses has genuinely chosen without God having always intended for Moses to act thusly…” (79).

-While I would not call this full-blown open theism, given that Walsh does affirm that God does have an ultimate plan and utilizes the ‘strange attractor’ notion to show how God can bring about that plan to pass in spite of human actions, I think the language of “without God having always intended for X to act thusly…” seems to imply some sort of fallibility in God’s foreknowledge of the choices of free agents, thereby denying the notion of essential omniscience.
+This seems very close to open theism, even though Walsh does affirm that God does have an ultimate plan and utilizes the ‘strange attractor’ notion to show how God can bring about that plan to pass in spite of human actions, I think the language of “without God having always intended for X to act thusly…” seems to imply some sort of fallibility in God’s foreknowledge of the choices of free agents, thereby denying the notion of essential omniscience.
 I see similar statements regarding how the events that actualize in our world are a mixture of both what God intends and of things that God does not intend but are brought about by created beings apart from God’s will.
 I’m not sure how such a view can be reconciled with the traditional (and as I see it, biblical) view of God being essentially/infallibly omniscient, hence there being nothing that ‘surprises’ God.
-Meanwhile, I would like to make it clear that God’s essential omnipotence has no impact on human freedom whatsoever; human beings are still capable of making free choices that God foreknows without Him having predetermined them.

 That was my biggest point of disagreement within the book.
 There were a few other smaller ones here and there.
 Nonetheless, none of them take away from the respect that I have for both the author and for the book and for what it has accomplished.
 The issues I disagree with, like the interpretation of God’s sovereignty, are open to discussion in broader Christian circles.
 These discussions must continue to take place, and I hope this book serves as a catalyst to inspire more people to look into these issues.